 Some groups focus on social and support events, while other groups may hold fundraising and awareness opportunities such as Chasing Butterflies walks.

-How do I start a TSSUS Resource Group?
+How do I start a TSSUS Support Group?

 Contact Deborah Rios at email@example.com to discuss the opportunity to organize a group in your community.
 We offer resources to help you get started and promote your events to the local community and/or state.

-What are the requirements for a Resource Group Leader?
+What are the requirements for a Support Group Leader?